jeffs/wasm/README.md

 ## Layers

-This repository has eight packages, in five levels of hierarchy.
+This repository has nine packages, in five levels of hierarchy.
 Each package in the following list may depend on anything above it, but nothing below or beside:

-1. system
+1. math, system
 2. sugar
 3. layout, perf
 4. easel, index